The Magic Portal: Plot

 As Paranoia looks around, a plasticine shark fin follows him around, bringing him to shoot at it, causing it to fall on its side.
 The Plasticine turns into various things, such as a wall, a cannon, and a toilet tank, to playfully toy with Paranoia.
-As Paranoia is flushed through the floor by the Plasticine, she skates through the portal to board the ship.
+As Paranoia is flushed through the floor by the Plasticine, it skates through the portal to board the ship.
 Paranoia finds the floor was just a sheet of paper, and looks for El and Pee, who are sitting in the ship, again presenting itself as an animation set.

 Paranoia, who now believes El, finds his ship in ruins, but regroups with El and Pee and take them to the portal, with the Plasticine following them, where they are all transported to a desktop.
-There, El and Pee befriend the Plasticine, which Paranoia tries to shoot at again, but this time, El and Pee defend her, believing she is harmless.
+There, L and P befriend the Plasticine, which Paranoia tries to shoot at again, but this time, El and Pee defend it, believing it is harmless.
 However, Paranoia finds they are being spied on by robots made of screws and bottles of correction fluid.
 Paranoia leads El, Pee, and the Plasticine across the desktop to get them to safety, but the robots ambush them.
 Paranoia sends the three off before firing his blaster at the robots, but the robots shoot back at him, and the Plasticine rescues Paranoia before he is shot.
 Now being pursued by both the robots and much larger items now depicted as other robots, they find an emergency exit that leads them to the bottom of the desk, where they find a shoe, which they use as a car to escape the robots.

-As they flee, the two-headed beast that El escaped earlier scares off the robots, but resumes his chase with El.
-Outside of the house, El, Pee, Paranoia, and the Plasticine hide from the beast and continue driving outside and into a shack, which someone is using as an animation space.
+As they flee, the two-headed beast that El escaped earlier scares off the robots, but resumes its chase with El.
+Outside of the house, El, Pee, Paranoia, and the Plasticine hide from the beast and continue driving outside and into a shack, which the Animator is using as an animation space.
 They drive up a ramp to get back up onto the table, but they end up ruining the Animator's hard work (their ship).
 The beast, who tracked down the group by their scent, follows them inside and further tears down the animation set, while destroying itself in the process.
 The Animator, upset, takes El, Pee, and Captain Paranoia out of his shoe and return them to their positions, while the Plasticine's fate is left undetermined.
 In a time-lapse where the Animator fixes the ship, El continues doing his job.
 For a brief moment, the red creatures reveal themselves to still be on board the ship, and the camera zooms into the portal, turning to darkness.